 As a side note: the fruits during July are phenomenal!

 AUGUST (30°C – 35°C)

-In July, you thought it couldn’t get any hotter, but now you realize how utterly wrong you were and begin wishing that it was July again (it’s like when you’re in first year university and think chemistry is hard, but then in second year you wish you were back to the good old days of first year chem).
+In July, you thought it couldn’t get any hotter, but now you realize how utterly wrong you were and begin wishing that it was July again (it’s like when you’re in first year university and think chemistry is hard, but then you start organic chemistry in second year you wish you were back to the good old days of first year chem).

 SEPTEMBER (~25°C – 30°C)

 Like July and August, September is one of the best months to truly enjoy ice cream.
-Not that there isn’t a month where ice cream isn’t enjoyable, but because it’s so hot outside, there’s just something heavenly about eating ice cream during these months.
+Not that there isn’t a month where ice cream isn’t enjoyable, but because it’s so hot outside, there’s just something heavenly about eating it during these months.

 OCTOBER (20°C – 27°C)

 The weather is a comfortable heat and there is, at many times, a cool breeze that surrounds you.
 Because of it, you’re able to walk around anywhere in shorts or a dress, and not feel uncomfortable because of the humidity or sweating too much.

 Although the rain starts, it is quite infrequent so you don’t have to worry about carrying an umbrella for the most part.

 The evenings also cool down and you might even find yourself closing the windows because of the cool evening breeze.